Cedric Itten: Youth football

-Itten started his youth football with FC Black Stars Basel in 2003, and then moved to BSC Old Boys a year later.
+Itten started his youth football with FC Black Stars Basel in 2003, before moving to BSC Old Boys a year later.
 In February 2007 he moved on to the youth department of Basel and played in their U-18 team and their U-21 team.
 Itten was a part of FC Basel's 2013–14 UEFA Youth League campaign.

 Basel

 Itten signed a three-year junior professional contract on 21 August 2015 and joined Basel's first team for their 2015–16 season under head coach Urs Fischer.
 After playing in two test games, Itten played his domestic league debut for the club in the home game in the St. Jakob-Park on 21 February 2016 as Basel won 5–1 against Vaduz.
 Itten played the assist as Birkir Bjarnason scored the last goal of the game.
 He scored his first league goal for his club on 13 February in the away game in the Cornaredo as Basel won 4–1 against Lugano.
-It was the teams forth goal, scored just before half time.
+It was the team's fourth goal, scored just before half time.
 With the team Itten won the Swiss Super League championship at the end of the 2015–16 Super League season.
 For the club it was the seventh title in a row and their 19th championship title in total.

 Luzern (loan)

 On 18 June 2016, Basel announced that they were loaning out Itten to FC Luzern, until the end of the 2016–17 Swiss Super League season, so that he could gain more first team playing experience.
-Itten had a successfuel season scoring three goals in 28 appearances.
+Itten had a successful season scoring three goals in 28 appearances.
 Then, on 23 June 2017 Basel announced that they were prolonging their contract with Itten until 30 June 2020 and were continuing the loan Itten to Luzern for another period, until the end of the 2017–18 season.